MarcinPieczka/CheezzChess/docs/design.md

 ### Needs to support
 - Calculations need to happen on all cores (number of threads == number of cpu's perfectly)
-- The work done when calculating next move should build upon work done previously
+- (Maybe later) The work done when calculating next move should build upon work done on previous moves.
 - At any point the best move should be possible to be returned
-- Engine should by default calculate during oponent time
+- (Maybe later) Engine should by default calculate during oponent time

 ### Evaluator